 Level 2: Quoted prices in non-active markets, quoted prices for similar assets or liabilities, recent market transactions, inputs other than quoted market prices for the asset or liability that are observable either directly or indirectly for substantially the full term, and inputs to valuation techniques that are derived principally from or corroborated by observable market data through correlation or other statistical means for substantially the full term of the asset or liability.
-The Company has no assets or liabilities measured at fair value that are classified as Level 2.

 Level 3: Inputs to the pricing or valuation techniques that are significant to the overall fair value measurement of the asset or liability are unobservable.
-Level 3 positions include interest rate Derivatives
+The Company includes interest rate Derivatives that are classified as Level 3 (note 13).